charlielee206/ManChang_BarcodeScanner/README.md

 # ManChang_BarcodeScanner
 Shite BarcodeScanner/Library Management system with Shite GUI

 Requires OpenCV and pyZbar (and zbar).

-Actual Library Management System (Borrow and Return) : Main.py Add Books to List: barcodescanner3.py
+Actual Library Management System (Borrow and Return) : Main.py</br>
+Add Books to List: barcodescanner3.py

-Barcodes are appended to barcodes.csv. run RemoveDupe.py to remove duplicate entries in the csv file.
+Barcodes are appended to barcodes.csv.</br>
+run RemoveDupe.py to remove duplicate entries in the csv file.

 Book data comes from the korean national library.
-Thus, an internet connection is required to scan books.
+Thus, an internet connection is required to scan books.</br>
 Internet connection is not required to run the management program.